Envirometrix/PredictiveSoilMapping/09-PSM_future.md

 affordable to consider taking new field soil samples and analyzing them in the laboratory.

-### Creation, collation and distribution of effective environmental covariates,
+### Creation, collation and distribution of effective environmental covariates

 Any future soil inventory activities will inevitably be largely based on development and application of automated predictive soil mapping (PSM)